darklab8/blog/blog/articles/article_detailed/article_20250609_grafana/grafana_part3_prometheus.md

 {{ critical `if you remain not seeing dashboards properly, take note which grafana version you use.
 We can be sure it works fine with 11.6 at least` }}

-{{ note `grafana side of configurations author of article handles by terraform grafana provider instead of manual actions. https://github.com/darklab8/infra/tree/master/tf/grafana` }}
+{{ note `grafana side of configurations author of article handles by [terraform grafana provider](https://registry.terraform.io/providers/grafana/grafana/latest/docs) instead of manual actions, with the next code used: https://github.com/darklab8/infra/tree/master/tf/grafana` }}

 if you what other kind of grafana dashboards, you could browse all choices people release there https://grafana.com/grafana/dashboards/ , of you can make your own.